 Education and Experience:

-Bachelor's degree in social work, psychology or a related clinical field with at least 2 years of experience working with individuals with serious mental illness
+Bachelor's or Master's degree preferred in the field of social work, psychology or a related clinical field with at least 2 years of experience working with individuals with serious mental illness.

 Equal Opportunity Employment: